Highlights of 2012

 - January 2012: Continued a campaign (initiated in November 2011) asking the Fashion Institute of Technology (FIT) and the Breast Cancer Research Foundation to end their connection with Lev Leviev.
 Work in 2012 included publicizing an open letter from Jayyous, a number of press releases, and passing out flyers at FIT.

 TIAA-CREF – In 2011, Adalah-NY adopted the We Divest campaign against the pension giant TIAA-CREF, which was originally begun by Jewish Voice for Peace and endorsed by numerous human rights groups across the globe.
 We aim to promote this national campaign here in New York City, where TIAA-CREF is headquartered and where many of its participating institutions are based.
 The campaign calls for TIAA-CREF to divest from companies supporting and profiting from Israeli apartheid, violations of international law, and human rights abuses.
-These companies include Elbit, Caterpillar, Motorola, Northrop Grumman, Veolia and Hewlitt-Packard.
+These companies include Elbit Systems, Caterpillar, Motorola, Northrop Grumman, Veolia and Hewlett-Packard.

 - August 15, 2012: At We Divest Campaign Student Leadership Team Summer Institute, participated in multiple panels and workshops about designing creative campaigns and implementing effective internal organizing structure.